 Employees have the right to appeal the decision to reject a request for flexible working.
-Employees who want to submit a formal appeal must do so in writing to their manager.
-The grounds for appeal must be set out in writing within 10 days of receiving the decision.
-The appeal will be dealt with within 21 days.
+Employees who want to submit a formal appeal must do so in writing to the headteacher (or in the case of the request coming from the Headteacher, to the chair of governors).
+The grounds for appeal must be set out in writing within 14 days of receiving the decision.
+The appeal will normally be dealt with within 14 days.
 The employee has the right to be accompanied by a work colleague or trade union representative to any appeal meeting.
 Employees will be informed in writing of the decision made.
 If the flexible working request is approved following an appeal, the details of the new working arrangements as set out in section 10 above will be provided.